Leak@$k$: Unlearning Does Not Make LLMs Forget Under Probabilistic Decoding: Evaluation Details

 \subsection{Entailment Score}

-To quantitatively assess semantic consistency between the generated response and the gold answer, we employ an entailment-based evaluation metric inspired by natural language inference (NLI).
-Specifically, we use a pretrained NLI model implemented via the \texttt{transformers} library \citep{wolf2019huggingface}, utilizing the \texttt{sileod/deberta-v3-base-tasksource-nli} \footnote{\url{https://huggingface.co/sileod/deberta-v3-base-tasksource-nli}}checkpoint.
+We employ an entailment-based evaluation metric inspired by natural language inference (NLI) for our experiments.
+Specifically, we use a pretrained NLI model \texttt{deberta-v3-base-tasksource-nli}.
 This model determines whether the generated response semantically entails the gold answer.
-Given a pair of texts---the model-generated response (as the \textit{premise}) and the gold answer (as the \textit{hypothesis})---the classifier outputs a binary decision: an entailment label of 1 indicates that the generated response contains the essential information of the gold answer (i.e., information leakage), while 0 denotes the absence of entailment.
-This approach provides a systematic and reproducible way to detect whether the model’s output preserves knowledge that should have been unlearned.
+Given a pair of texts, the model-generated response (as the \textit{premise}), and the gold answer (as the \textit{hypothesis}), the classifier outputs a binary decision.
+An entailment label of $1$ indicates that the generated response contains the essential information of the gold answer (i.e., information leakage), while $0$ denotes the absence of entailment.

-We apply the ES on the TOFU benchmark to evaluate semantic-level information leakage.
-The TOFU dataset consists of factual question–answer pairs centered on autobiographical information about specific authors.
-Leveraging the NLI model’s capability for deep semantic understanding, ES determines whether a model’s generated response implicitly or explicitly entails the gold factual answer.
 This evaluation approach extends beyond surface lexical overlap and instead captures semantic consistency, thereby providing a more robust indication of whether sensitive factual knowledge has been retained.
 The following example illustrates how ES is applied in practice on the TOFU benchmark.